dchacke/hiccdown/Readme.md

 </ul>
 ```

 This is *gross*.
 Embedded Ruby makes you mix your template and your logic.
 Rails is big on *separation of concerns*, and the above example is the opposite of that.
-It's "programming in strings", as a former colleague of mine calls it.
+It’s “programming in strings”, as a former colleague of mine calls it.

 The fundamental mistake is that of forcing the language in charge of assembling and rendering the template – in this case, Ruby – *into the template itself*.
 Ruby should be in control; ‘above’ the template, as it were.
 Instead, it’s demoted to living inside its own creation, resurfacing only through strange interpolative outgrowths.

 This problem is well known in the Clojure world.
 Logic should be taken care of *before* rendering, not *during*.

-Hiccdown takes a datastructure representing your template – which you're free to build up programmatically in any way you like, using the full power of Ruby (`map`, `filter`, `reduce` etc) – and then turns that datastructure into HTML *at the end*.
+Hiccdown takes a datastructure representing your template – which you’re free to build up programmatically in any way you like, using the full power of Ruby (`map`, `filter`, `reduce` etc) – and then turns that datastructure into HTML *at the end*.
 All of this still happens on the server, so you still get all the benefits of pre-processing.

 Compare the above `erb` syntax with this simple but functionally equivalent Hiccdown syntax: